stretchcloud/RAFT/README.md

    - Pros: Requires less training data, more flexible for different types of questions
    - Cons: Relies on the quality of few-shot examples, may be less consistent

-3. RAFT with Chain-of-Thought (CoT) Reasoning:
+3. RAFT using FLAN-T5 model and Chain-of-Thought (CoT) Reasoning:
    - Pros: Provides detailed explanations, potentially more accurate for complex questions
    - Cons: May be slower due to generating longer responses, requires more powerful language model (GPT-4)

+4. RAFT with BERT and Chain-of-Thought (CoT) Reasoning:
+   - Pros: Combines the benefits of fine-tuning and CoT reasoning, potentially more accurate and faster than GPT-4 based approach
+   - Cons: Requires more complex training process, may need larger dataset for effective fine-tuning

 ## Requirements